-Depending on the type of proceeding (civil/commercial, written/ oral), the law establishes the deadline within which the writ of defence must be filed.
+Depending on the type of proceeding (eg, civil or commercial, written or oral), the law establishes the deadline within which the writ of defence must be filed.

 In the defence, the document that attests to the personality must be attached, and this must also be attached when offering any evidence.
 As a general rule, documentary evidence should be filed along with the writ of response.